 No, agreeing on many of the issues in a divorce is helpful.
-However, not agreeing on all issues means there are still contested issues which may require court hearings to resolve.
+However, not deciding on all matters means there are still contested issues that may require court hearings to resolve.

-Can my spouse and I use the same attorney for our uncontested divorce?
+Can my spouse and I use the exact attorney for our uncontested divorce?

 Whether your divorce is contested or uncontested, an attorney can only represent one party.

-However, if you agree on all issues, the attorney for the party who is represented can prepare papers for the client based on that agreement.
+However, if you agree on all issues, the attorney for the represented party can prepare papers for the client based on that agreement.